Launchpad

 **Importing a Custom App Template**

-1. Obtain a template json file by following this guide.
-You can edit all the values, except for template_name and template_version.
+1. Obtain a template `json` file by following [this guide](#obtaining-and-preparing-app-templates-for-launchpad).
+You can edit all the values, except for `template_name` and `template_version`.

-2. You can optionally add the extra fields is_shared and is_internal , like the example bellow.
-Note: is_internal: false ensures the app is visible to end-users.
+2. You can optionally add the extra fields `is_shared` and `is_internal` , like the example bellow.\

 {